Pros and Cons of Balance Transfers: Weigh Them Carefully

 4. Debt Consolidation

-If you are struggling to pay off several credit card balances each month, the pressure can be frustrating.
+The pressure can be frustrating if you struggle to pay off several monthly credit card balances.
 Moving them all to one credit card issuer with better terms can save you time and money.
 It’s psychologically much easier to deal with one debt instead of several.

 5. Peace of Mind

-When you are struggling to stay afloat in the sea of debt, your nervous system is under a stressful attack.
+Your nervous system is under a stressful attack when you struggle to stay afloat in the sea of debt.
 Transferring the debt to a card issuer with a lower interest rate can help you breathe easier.
 Even if the benefit is temporary, it can substantially improve the quality of your life.

-Even though the benefits seem to be numerous, the drawbacks are substantial as well.
+Even though the benefits seem numerous, the drawbacks are substantial as well.
 Weighing both lists is vital for avoiding mistakes.

 1. Higher Interest Rates

 The low rate offered in the beginning is only temporary.
 Eventually, you could end up with higher payments.
-This often comes as a surprise to those people, who don’t read the “fine print.”
+This often comes as a surprise to those people who don’t read the “fine print.”
+So, it’s essential to understand the long-term implications of balance transfers, including the potential for increased interest rates once the promotional period ends.

 2. “Hidden” Dangers